jorgebay/stargate/README.md

 ## Introduction

 Stargate was born because we got tired of using different databases and different APIs depending on the work that we were trying to get done.
-With "read the manual" fatigue wearing on us every time we created a new project, we thought - *why not create a database-agnostic framework that can serve many APIs for varying workloads?*
+With "read the manual" fatigue and lengthy selection processes wearing on us every time we created a new project, we thought - *why not create a database-agnostic framework that can serve many APIs for a range of workloads?*

 With that seed, we built Stargate.
 It enables customization of all aspects of data access and has modules for authentication, APIs, request handling / routing, and persistence backends.
-The current form implements an Apache Cassandra (C*) backend but there are no bounds to the databases or APIs that this framework can support.
+The current form is specific to the Apache Cassandra (C*) backend but there are no bounds to the databases or APIs that this framework can support.

 Stargate contains the following components: